fmanja/nextjs-hrpdgenerator/DEPLOYMENT.md

 # Extract the application
 tar -xzf ~/hr-generator.tar.gz

-# Install production dependencies
+# Install all dependencies (including devDependencies for build)
+# This includes Zod for form validation
-npm ci --production
+npm ci

 # Create .env.local with your AWS credentials
 nano .env.local